TianyiKong0117/ai-decision-making-journey/project_outline.md

 Which method predicts movie ratings more accurately?
 - Individual humans
 - Crowd average
-- GPT prediction
+- Offline LLM prediction
-- A simple aggregation of crowd + GPT
+- Hybrid (crowd + LLM weighted)

 ## 2. Target Platform for Ground Truth
 Douban

 ## 3. Movie List
-- 抓娃娃 (2024)
+- Successor (2024)
-- 走走停停 (2024)
+- G for Gap (2024)
-- 年会不能停 (2023)
+- Johnny Keep Walking!
+(2023)
-- 九龍城寨之圍城 (2024)
+- Twilight of the Warriors: Walled In (2024)
 - Fly me to the moon (2024)
-- 青春18×2 君へと続く道 (2024)
+- 18x2 Beyond Youthful Days (2024)
-- 从21世纪安全撤离 (2024)
+- Evacuate from the 21st Century (2024)
 - Wonka (2023)
--  ルックバック (2024)
+- Look Back (2024)
-- Maharaja (2024)
+- What Goes Around Comes Around (2024)
-- 소풍 (2023)
+- Picnic (2023)

 ## 4. Human Prediction Plan
 - Recruit: aim for 15 participants
+- Each participant receives English-only info package:
+  - English title
+  - Year
+  - Country
+  - Short English summary
-- Each person will provide:
+- Each participant will provide:
   - Predicted rating (1-5）
   - Confidence level (1-5)

-## 5. ChatGPT Prediction Plan
+## 5. LLM Prediction Plan
+Prediction model: Offline / no-internet LLM (to avoid retrieval of true ratings)

-For each movie, ChatGPT will be given:
+For each movie, the LLM receives:
-- Tittle
+- English title
 - Year
+- Country/Region
-- Short plot summary
+- Short English summary
-- Genre
-- Actors

-And ChatGPT will output:
+The LLM outputs:
-- Predicting rating (1-5)
+- A single predicted rating (1-5)

-- Reasoning
-- Confidence level (1-5)
+LLM Prompt:
+You will estimate the expected Douban rating of a movie.
+Please do NOT search for real data and do NOT base your answer on memorized rating numbers.
+Only use the information below.

+---
+Title: {English title}
+Year: {Year}
+Country/Region: {Country}
+Summary: {1–2 sentence summary}
+---

+Please output only one number (1-5).
+For example: 4

 ## 6. Aggregation Method
-- Accuracy Metrics
+Accuracy Metric：
 - Mean Absolute Error (MAE)
+Method Compared:
+- Individual Human Prediction
+- Crowd Average
+- Offline LLM Prediction
-- Hybrid Aggregation Method
+- Hybrid Aggregation (learned weights)
-  - Human crowd average
-  - GPT predicted rating
+  - fit a simple linear regression model
+  - The coefficients represent the optimal weights
-  - Final prediction = (human_weighted + GPT_pred) / 2
+  - Final prediction = weighted combination learned from regression

-## 7. Deliverables for Week 1
-- One file defining this outline (this file) (completed)
-- A draft of the human survey
-- A draft of the GPT prompt
-- A movie list (completed)